 Bubsy the Bobcat is one of the most disliked mascots in videogame history, and while I have always felt the animosity towards him to be somewhat irrational, I'll concede that his games aren't for everyone.
-There is the obvious reason (an off-putting "Sonic the Hedgehog" type hero that overflows with attitude), and the more obvious (the series' high difficulty level).
+There is the obvious reason (an off-putting "Sonic the Hedgehog"-inspired hero that overflows with attitude), and the more obvious (the series' high difficulty level).

 Bubsy in Fractured Furry Tales (hereafter referred to as "Bubsy 3") is cut from very much the same cloth as the previous Bubsy games.
 The action is similar to Mario and Sonic as Bubsy bounces on enemies in a sidescrolling platform world while collecting items and powerups.
 Each level is a huge sprawling maze that is multiple screens high and wide.
 Sometimes, parts of the stages are blocked by walls that require a switch to remove, and other parts are only accessible via warp zones.
 Thoroughly exploring the stages is necessary to find the right paths to the goal.

 I'll be honest with you - I am not the world's biggest fan of this type of stage design.
 It is cumbersome to navigate because you are never quite sure what exactly is above or below you, or where you have to go next (although directional arrows sometimes appear on the screen).
 I always feel like I never really "learn" the stages so much as I fumble through them until I get to the end.
 You can use landmarks to some extent to memorize a level, but even that is tricky because it's hard to tell where the landmarks are in relationship to the entire stage.
 Example: I know there was a platform shaped like a piece of toast & jelly that was near the goal, but where the hell is it?